HughesSvynnr/HughesSvynnr.github.io/index.md

+# Unit, Dictionaries 10/19/18
+This week I learned how to code dictionaries and how to use them You can indeed put lists inside dictionaries Dictionaries may also be included into other dictionaries to make dictionaries of dictionaries To make a dictionary you use { instead of ] for a loop.
+I also learned how to use a loop to run a dictionary Along with if statements to run dictionaries.

+---

 # Unit, For loops 10/12/18
 This week I learned how to use a forloop to seperate integers in a number.
 I am also learning how to do the same with strings in a sentence or word.